Social Science Research Methods (MSc/PgDip)

 - It offers an excellent environment in which to exchange ideas and experiences across disciplinary boundaries within the social sciences.

-Students may apply for one of six pathways through the MSc/PgDip in Social Science Research Methods that are based in the School of Social Sciences.
-These pathways are:
+Students may apply for one of the pathways through the MSc/PgDip in Social Science Research Methods.

 - Environmental Planning (School of Planning and Geography)

-- Political Science and International Studies (School of European Languages, Translation and Politics)
+- European and International Studies (School of Modern Languages / Politics and International Relations)

 - Psychology (School of Psychology)